-• Unlike the federal rule, the proposed rule specifies that financial responsibility does not need to be maintained during temporary closure if the UST system is emptied and a site assessment is completed after the system is emptied.
-A site assessment is not needed if a release had previously been confirmed and further remedial action is needed to clean up the confirmed release.

-Unlike the federal rule, specifies that financial responsibility does not need to be maintained after permanent closure or change-in-service until any releases from the UST system are cleaned up.
+- Unlike the federal rule, the rule amendments specify that financial responsibility does not need to be maintained during temporary closure if the UST system is emptied and a site assessment is completed after the system is emptied.
+A site assessment is not needed if a release had previously been confirmed and further remedial action is needed to clean up the confirmed release. - Unlike the federal rule, the rule amendments specify that financial responsibility does not need to be maintained after permanent closure or change-in-service until any releases from the UST system are cleaned up.